amandaguglieri/hackinglife/docs/metasploit.md

 db_disconnect     Disconnect from the current data service

-db_export         Export a file containing the contents of the database
+db_export         Export a file containing the contents of the database Before closing the session, save a backup: db_export -f xml backup.xml

-db_import         Import a scan result file (filetype will be auto-detected)
+db_import         Import a scan result file (filetype will be auto-detected) For instance: db_import Target.xml db_import Target.nmap

 db_nmap           Executes nmap and records the output automatically

+After that, we can query:
+hosts
+# The hosts command displays a database table automatically populated with the host addresses, hostnames, and other information we find about these during our scans and interactions.
+services.
+# host -h # to see all commands with hosts

+services
+# It contains a table with descriptions and information on services discovered during scans or interactions.
+# services -h # to see all commands with services

+creds
+# The creds command allows you to visualize the credentials gathered during your interactions with the target host.
+# creds -h # to see all commands with creds

+loot
+# The loot command works in conjunction with the command above to offer you an at-a-glance list of owned services and users.
+The loot, in this case, refers to hash dumps from different system types, namely hashes, passwd, shadow, and more.
+# loot -h # to see all commands with loot

 db_rebuild_cache  Rebuilds the database-stored module cache (deprecated)